Official websites use .gov

-Arnold L. Punaro took the oath of office as Chairman of the Reserve Forces Policy Board on September 12, 2011.
-Appointed by Secretary of Defense Leon Panetta, he is the first person to hold the chair under the revised functions and structure established by the National Defense Authorization Act of 2011.
+MajGen (Ret) Arnold L. Punaro, USMCR took the oath of office as Chairman of the Reserve Forces Policy Board on June 10, 2022 after the Secretary of Defense Lloyd Austin directed that the Reserve Forces Policy Board (RFPB) could resume operations after his Zero Base Review (ZBR) on November 29, 2021.
+On June 9, 2022, he was once again appointed Chair.
+MajGen (Ret) Punaro originally took the oath of office as Chairman of the Reserve Forces Policy Board on September 12, 2011 by Secretary of Defense Leon Panetta and served until February 16, 2021 as the result of the ZBR.
+He was the first person to hold the Chair under the revised functions and structure established by the National Defense Authorization Act of 2011.
 He was reappointed by Secretaries of Defense Chuck Hagel, Ashton Carter, James Mattis, and Mark Esper for additional terms.

 The RFPB serves as an independent advisor to the Secretary of Defense on all National Guard and Reserve matters to include advice and recommendations on strategies, policies and practices to improve and enhance the capabilities, efficiency and effectiveness of the reserve components.